kirin-3/kirin-cogs/customcommand/README.md

 ### `[p]customcommand delete [trigger]`
 Delete your custom command.
 - If you have multiple commands, you must specify the trigger.
+- **Moderators**: Users with Ban Members permission can delete any custom command by specifying the trigger.
 - **Example**: `[p]cc delete "hello world"`
 - **Aliases**: `[p]cc delete`